General tips #

 }

-where CIDX_TMD_CAPTION is a index name and caption is attribute on which substring queries are executed.
+where CIDX_TMD_CAPTION is an index name and caption is attribute on which substring queries are executed.

 Depending on database type UBQL query: